By Ray Schultz

 “What do you think they should do with the occupied territories?” he asked me.

 This felt like a trap.
 I was a Zionist in my heart, but wary about being outwitted by a famous author.
-The wine failed me, and I fudged my answer.
+I fudged my answer.

 “I think they should give them back.”